 Yes, and these are very specific (refer to Schedule 2 of the Legislation on this site).
 Examples of the sort of matters that cannot be dealt with by the PCC are things like the proceedings of the Legislative Assembly, content of legislation, conduct of a member of the judiciary or any court proceedings.
 The PCC cannot influence these types of matters

 What happens next if my complaint is accepted?

-If the MLA (or Speaker) decides that you have grounds for making a complaint, they will collect the written submission and will send it to the PCC for consideration and will forward a copy of it to the Governor.
+If the PCC decides that you have grounds for making a complaint, they will inform the Governor and the organisation(s) to which the complaint refers.
+On completion of the investigation, a copy of the final report will be forwarded to the Governor.

 Will my complaint be confidential?

 Your complaint will be dealt with in private.
 It may be made public by the PCC either in part or in full.
 This would very much depend on whether or not it is in the public interest and your own wishes.
 There are of course certain people who will see the complaint and the report on it.
-You will receive a copy, as will the Governor, the MLA who submitted the complaint on your behalf, the Chief Executive and the principal officer of the department or body concerned.
+You will receive a copy, as will the Governor, the Chief Executive and the principal officer of the department or body concerned.
 Anyone who is the subject of the complaint will also receive the report as will each person who is criticised in the report or adversely affected.